hauke96/the-green-spot/content/posts/hiking-in-germany/index.en.md

 Germany can easily be divided into North, South, West, East and Central Germany.
 The 16 federal states would be more accurate, but the coarser division is easier to remember.

+In general, Germany is very densely populated and, for example, over six times more densely populated than the USA.
+Accordingly, there are few large and contiguous areas where nobody lives.
+However, this also has its advantages and you can still find beautiful places to hike.

 ### Northern Germany